meieda/architecture-center/docs/microservices/data-considerations.md

 When a user schedules a new delivery, the client request includes information about the delivery (pickup and dropoff locations, delivery time) and the packages (size, weight).
 This information defines a unit of work, which the Ingestion service sends to Event Hubs.
 It's important that the unit of work stays in persistent storage while the Scheduler service is executing the workflow.
 For more discussion of the workflow, see [Ingestion and workflow](./ingestion-workflow.md).

-The various backend services care about different subsets of the information the request, and also have different read and write profiles.
+The various backend services care about different portions of the information in the request, and also have different read and write profiles.

 - The Delivery service stores information about every delivery that is currently scheduled or in progress.
 It listens for events from the drones, and tracks the status of deliveries that are in progress.
 It also sends domain events with delivery status updates.